vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 ## 1. How `default` theme works
+_Theme_ is the face of your store.
+Face is what makes people recognize you as you.
+That works just the same for your store.
+However, your _theme_ shows not only looks and feels of your store's identity, but also represents how features such as _UI_, _widgets_ and _components_ are arranged and interconnected just the same as your face helps connect _eyes_, _nose_, _ears_ and _brain_ under the skin.

+Online stores should demand many features in common and they deal with similar types of requests from their customers to fulfill their desire : _Purchase_.
+They are divided and placed under the `core` folder to be dealt with.

+We already got our hands dirty to place all the core business logic in place and created the `default` theme as the best practice to show how they are intertwined behind the scene and make it work seamlessly out of the box.

+In this recipe, we will walk through how `default` theme works in cooperation with other core parts of the `app` such as `modules`, `filters`, `stores` and so on.

 ### 1. Preparation
 ### 2. Recipe
 ### 3. Peep into the kitchen (what happens internally)